ktsu-dev/ByteSizeDotnet/project-08-object-pool/README.md

 ## Building on Previous Projects

-This project completes Phase 2 by advancing concepts from all previous projects:
+This project advances concepts from all previous projects:

 - **Project 1-2**: Advanced type design with generic constraints
 - **Project 3**: Extension methods for generic types